AndreaSeverini/python-basic/README.md

 **7. Transposing the DataFrame:**
 - The DataFrame can be transposed, i.e., switching the rows and columns, using the `.T` attribute.
 New columns can be added to the transposed DataFrame in a similar manner to the original DataFrame.

+---

+## 20. Cinmarketcap API

+This section focuses on fetching and analyzing cryptocurrency data using the CoinMarketCap API.
+It includes interacting with the API, parsing JSON responses, and using the data to compute profit or loss for a cryptocurrency portfolio.

+**1. Libraries Used:**
+- 'requests': This library is used for making HTTP requests in Python.
+- 'json': This library is used for parsing JSON strings and converting Python data structures to JSON format.

+**2. API Request:**
+- An API request is sent to CoinMarketCap API to fetch the latest 5 cryptocurrencies data.

+**3. Parsing JSON Response:**
+- The JSON response received from the API is parsed and used to extract cryptocurrency information.

+**4. Displaying Cryptocurrency Details:**
+- The symbol and price of the first cryptocurrency in the list are printed out.

+**5. Cryptocurrency Portfolio:**
+- A portfolio of owned cryptocurrencies is defined, containing information such as symbol, amount owned, and the price paid per coin.

+**6. Calculating Profit/Loss:**
+- For each cryptocurrency in the portfolio, if the symbol matches with any of the top 5 cryptocurrencies fetched from the API, the total amount paid for the coin, current value, profit/loss per coin, and total profit/loss for this coin are calculated and printed.

+**7. Portfolio Performance:**
+- The total profit/loss for all coins in the portfolio is calculated and printed, providing a high-level snapshot of the portfolio's performance.

+---

 ## Additional Resources